eshaiju/eshaiju.github.io/source/_posts/2015-01-25-translate-active-record-model-name-attrbutes-with-rails-internationalization-i18n-api.markdown

         title: لقب
 		  # will translate Project attribute "title" as "لقب"
 {%endcodeblock%}
-thats it, now if you switch your application to arabic you can see every where project is translated in to <strong>مشروع</strong> and projects is translate in to <strong>مشاريع</strong>.
-Project attribute title will be translated in to <strong>لقبs</strong>.
+that's it, now if you switch your application to Arabic you can see everywhere in the project is translated into <strong>مشروع</strong> and projects is translate into <strong>مشاريع</strong>.
+Project attribute title will be translated into <strong>لقبs</strong>.
 <br/>
 <br/>
 Active Record validation error messages can also be translated easily.
 Active Record gives you a couple of namespaces where you can place your message translations in order to provide different messages and translation for certain models, attributes, and/or validations.